Directorate of the Klaipėda Region: Lithuanian–German relations

 The relative calm was disrupted by Nazi seizure of power in Germany.
 The local German activist began organizing pro-Nazi parties (Christlich-Sozialistische Arbeitsgemeinschaft or CSA and Sozialistische Volksgemeinschaft or SOVOG) in spring–summer 1933.
 The Lithuanians responded by appointing hard-line advocate of Lithuanian interest Jonas Navakas as the governor in November 1933.
 To combat spreading Nazism, CSA and SOVOG were outlawed, its leaders and over 100 members were arrested and put on trial for anti-state activities (the Neumann–Sass case).
 Navakas demanded that the Directorate dismissed teachers and other officials who were members of anti-state parties or otherwise disloyal to the state.

 When Schreiber resisted, the Directorate was dismissed by Navakas, who appointed pro-Lithuanian Martynas Reisgys.
 It was clear that Reisgys could not obtain vote of confidence from the parliament.
 Thus two weeks before the parliamentary session, Lithuanian military commander dissolved the Memel Agricultural Party, pro-German party with 11 seats in the parliament, on grounds that it was seditious and prohibited its members from sitting in the parliament.
 Therefore, the parliament lacked the quorum to dismiss Reisgys.

 Germany withdrew from the League in October 1933 over the re-armament and could not directly petition the League of Nations to intervene.
 Therefore, Germany petitioned the signatories of the Convention, but they delayed and responded only by sending diplomatic notes.
 Nevertheless, Lithuania responded by replacing Governor Navakas with Kurkauskas and President Reisgys with Brūvelaitis and including a majority of Germans in the Directorate.
 But even this compromise Directorate faced opposition.

+German takeover

 New elections to the parliament were held in November 1935.
 They were purposefully delayed beyond six-week period allowed by the Convention by the Lithuanians, who hoped to build pro-Lithuanian momentum.
 Despite the efforts, the Lithuanian candidates received only five seats.
 Baldžius was appointed the President of the all-German Directorate.
 In effect, the pro-German forces controlled the region.
 Relative stability returned, while pro-German and pro-Nazi activists increased their influence.
 They campaigned for re-attachment of the region to Germany.

 Eventually, defendants of the Neumann–Sass case had their sentences commuted and a number of them successfully ran in the December 1938 elections.
 Wilhelm Bertuleit, Neumann's right-hand man, became the President of the Directorate.
 It was expected that the new parliament would vote to secede from Lithuania as soon as it convened in March 1939.
 However, Lithuania "voluntarily" transferred the region to Germany following the ultimatum of March 20, 1939.
 Following the transfer, the Directorate and the parliament were dissolved.